-Are you trying to invent some new combined religion?
+Are you trying to invent a new religion?

 Who can visit the Tri-Faith Commons?